james2406/Portfolio/README.md

 ## Development Installation

-In the project's directory, run the following commands:
+In the project's directory, run these commands

 ```
 $ npm install
 $ npm run dev
 ```

-This will leverage webpack-dev-server and enable hot module reloading.

 Then  Visit